domichal/launcher/README.md

 # Compatibility

-Aside from ``.bashrc`` modification mentioned in [launcher switch](#launcher-switch) section, **mylauncher** is fully compatible with the default clockworkpi gameshell builds and can work without any disturbance to other launchers and vice versa.
+**mylauncher** is fully compatible with the default clockworkpi gameshell builds and can work without any disturbance to other launchers and vice versa.

 # Updates

-No regular updates are planned or really necessary as long as things work.
+No regular updates are planned.
 I will try to update the codebase with the clockworkpi repository from time to time though.
-Some improvements on the way are possible too.
+Some improvements in the future are possible too.
 We'll see.

 To update, use [Launcher tools](#launcher-tools)

-# Uninstalation
+# Uninstallation

 Whether you installed **mylauncher** manually or using installation script, reverse the changes listed in manual installation [steps](#install-manually).